danialzivehdadr/roadmap/README.md

 - One or more **product SKU** labels that indicate which product SKUs we expect the feature to be available in.
 For a list of current product SKUs, see below.

 - One or more **deployment models** (cloud, server, and/or ae).
 Where not stated, features will generally come out Cloud first, and follow on Server and GHAE at or soon after GA.

+# GitHub Security Policy

+Software security researchers are increasingly engaging with Internet companies to hunt down vulnerabilities.
+Our bounty program gives a tip of the hat to these researchers and provides rewards of $30,000 or more for critical vulnerabilities.

+If you’ve found a vulnerability, [submit it here](https://hackerone.com/github).

+- You can find useful information in our [rules](https://bounty.github.com/#rules), [scope](https://bounty.github.com/#scope), [targets](https://bounty.github.com/#scope) and [FAQ](https://bounty.github.com/#faqs).

 - Once a feature is delivered, the **shipped** label will be applied to the roadmap issue and the issue will be closed with a comment linking to the relevant [Changelog](https://github.blog/changelog/) post.